Trump Executive Orders: ‘Trade War’ Over Mexico Wall, Muslim Ban Predicted

 Vincente Fox also stated a trade war with Mexico could mean a loss of up to 10 million U.S. jobs if Mexico instituted trade sanctions on America.

-On January 29, Iran announced, according to CNN, that they would respond to Trump’s Executive Order that included discussion about a similar ban on travel for Americans entering Iran.
+On January 29, Iran announced, according to CNN, that they would respond to Trump’s executive order that included discussion about a similar ban on travel for Americans entering Iran.

-Adding to the idea that Trump’s Executive Orders are going to cause economic problems for America, Senator Chris Murphy spoke to Morning Joe and directly stated the Muslim travel ban “is going to get American’s killed,” but it also bad for business, economics, future trade, and jobs.
+Adding to the idea that Trump’s executive orders are going to cause economic problems for America, Senator Chris Murphy spoke to Morning Joe and directly stated the Muslim travel ban “is going to get American’s killed.”
+However, the Muslim ban could also have implications for business, economics, future trade, and jobs.

 For example, Chris Murphy used Iran as an example and stated the following about America losing Iran as a potential open door.